RagnarJensen/Z-CAM-E1-IO/Flash/README.md

 ![Flash connection to the Teensy](Flash_Trigger_Circuit.jpg) Digital output pin on Teensy 2.0 connects to flash's trigger pin via a transistor.
 When the Teensy's digital pin goes HIGH, the transistor conducts, pulling the flashs' trigger voltage down and that sets the flash off.

+The resistor value isn't critical, you just need enough current to the base to get the transistor to saturate.
+The transistor type isn't critical either.
+Just about any small-signal NPN will do.

+Beware of high trigger voltage, though!!!
+Some flashes from the Good Old Days can have several hundred volts on the trigger pin.
+Measure before you connect...
 ![The test flash](Olympus_T32.jpg)
 For my tests, I use an old Olympus T-32 flash.
 I have six of them.
 I like them a lot, because they are quite powerful in a small package.
 The reflector can tilt up to 90º and down 7º (for close-ups) and they can be powered from mains AC.
 They have a connector on the side that mimics the pins on the foot, making it easy to connect them to each other in a multi-flash setup.
 Chopping up a cable makes it as easy to connect them to other things :wink: